salmiah-ls/OpenStreetMap-data-scraping-and-Folium-visualization/README.md

 # hello-world

+Hello!

-First repository for my GitHub lesson
+This is my first repository for my GitHub lesson.

+Thank you.